Bill Hopkins (novelist)

 Bill Hopkins (5 May 1928 – 6 May 2011) was a Welsh novelist and journalist who has been grouped with the angry young men.
-His father was Ted Hopkins, a popular stage performer; his mother was Violet Brodrick.

-Hopkins's one published novel is a philosophical thriller, The Divine and the Decay (London, MacGibbon and Kee, 1957), also published as The Leap!
-In this story, the fate of Britain hangs in the balance.
-Political parties are jockeying for power.
-A recently formed political party, the New Britain Party, is led by a visionary firebrand, Peter Plowart, who has planned the assassination of his arch-rival, the leader of his own political party.
-As Plowart anticipates the assassination, he realises that he must establish an alibi to show that he was somewhere else when it comes to pass.
-After examining the statistical tables of a meticulously researched government census, he decides to make a journey to a little island off the coast of Britain (modelled on one of the smaller Channel Islands) and give a speech to the citizens there.
-If everything is timed properly, he can rely on the inhabitants vouching for his presence among them when the assassination takes place.
-His encounter with the islanders, however, leads him to question and test his "will power".
+Early life

+His parents, Edward Lewis "Ted" Hopkins and Violet Brodrick, were stage comedians.

+Work

-The novel received a negative response in various quarters.
-For example, Graham Hough of Encounter called it "an adolescent power-fantasy, extremely shoddily written" and expressed surprise that "even the naivest masturbations of the most unhappy young man should be able to take this openly Fascist form."
-The publisher voluntarily recalled all known copies of the work and had them destroyed, in response to such allegations that it contained fascistic themes.
-Surviving copies from the publisher's initial print run are rare and can command prices in three figures.
+Hopkins's one published novel is a philosophical thriller, The Divine and the Decay (London, MacGibbon and Kee, 1957).
+The novel "had an antagonistic reception."
+Graham Hough of Encounter called it "an adolescent power-fantasy, extremely shoddily written" and expressed surprise that "even the naivest masturbations of the most unhappy young man should be able to take this openly Fascist form."
+In response, the publisher voluntarily recalled and pulped copies of the work.
 The novel was reprinted in 1984 under the title The Leap!, with an introduction by Colin Wilson and a new preface by Hopkins.

-Hopkins was also the author of "Ways Without Precedent", an essay included in Declaration, edited by Tom Maschler (London, MacGibbon & Kee, 1957), an anthology of non-fiction pieces by writers identified as Angry Young Men and Women.
-In "Aiming for a Likeness", his contribution to Colin Wilson: A Celebration (1988), he recalls how he arranged a meeting between Wilson and the portrait and fresco painter Pietro Annigoni.
+Hopkins was also the author of "Ways Without Precedent", an essay included in Declaration, edited by Tom Maschler (London, MacGibbon & Kee, 1957), an anthology of non-fiction pieces by writers identified as Angry Young Men and Women, and "Aiming for a Likeness", his contribution to Colin Wilson: A Celebration (1988), in which he recalls how he arranged a meeting between Wilson and the portrait and fresco painter Pietro Annigoni.